The 95.4 GeV di-photon excess at ATLAS and CMS: A Higgs boson in the S2HDM

 \subsection{Interpretation of the excesses}

 In the following discussion, the lightest of the three CP-even Higgs bosons of the S2HDM $h_1$ serves as the possible particle state at \GW{about} $\simmass \gev$, also denoted \hnf\ from here on.
 We furthermore assume that the second lightest Higgs boson, $h_2 = \hotf$, corresponds to the state discovered at about $125 \gev$.
 The key aspect of the signal interpretation presented here is that \hnf\ obtains its couplings to the fermions and gauge bosons as a result of the mixing with the CP-even components of the two doublets.
 Despite the predominantly singlet-like character of \hnf, sizable decay rates into di-photon pairs can be achieved via a suppression of the otherwise dominating decay into $b$-quark pairs (see also \citere{Barbieri:2013nka}).
 At the same time, no such suppression should occur for the coupling to top quarks, whose loop contribution gives rise to the decay into photons and also governs the production process via gluon fusion.
 In the Yukawa types~II and~IV, $\Phi_1$ is coupled to down-type quarks and $\Phi_2$ is coupled to up-type quarks.
 In this case an independent modification of the couplings of the Higgs bosons $h_i$ to bottom quarks and top quarks is possible.
-These two types are therefore of particular interest regarding the prediction of a sufficiently large di-photon signal rate (see \citere{Biekotter:2023jld} for a detailed discussion).
+These two types are therefore of particular interest regarding the prediction of a sufficiently large di-photon signal rate (see \citere{Biekotter:2023jld} for a detailed discussion). \htr{On the other hand, between these two types, an important difference arises from the fact that $c_{h_{95} \tau^+ \tau^-}$ is equal to $c_{h_{95} b \bar b}$ in type~II, \GWn{while it is equal} to $c_{h_{95} t \bar t}$ in type~IV.
+Accordingly, \TBn{in type~II no} sizable signal rates in the $\tau^+ \tau^-$ decay channel \TBn{can be achieved} if the di-photon excess is accommodated, whereas in type~IV a larger rate in the $\tau^+\tau^-$ \GWn{channel can occur simultaneously with a relatively large rate in the $\gamma\gamma$ channel}~\cite{Biekotter:2022jyr}.}